- What is prostate cancer?

 Prostate cancer that is detected early — when it’s still confined to the prostate gland — has a better chance of successful treatment.

 Prostate is among the top ten leading sites of cancers in India.
+Globocan, 2012 [4].

 Indian Data

-It is among the top ten leading sites of cancers in the rest of the PBRCs of India.
+Prostate is the second leading site of cancer among males in large Indian cities like Delhi, Kolkata, Pune and Thiruvananthapuram, third leading site of cancer in cities like Bangalore and Mumbai and it is among the top ten leading sites of cancers in the rest of the PBRCs of India.
 The data shows that almost all regions of India are equally affected by this cancer [6].

 Factors that can increase your risk of prostate cancer include:

 • Age: Risk of prostate cancer increases with age.
-Prostate cancer is rare in men below 40 and the risk increases rapidly after the age 50 [3, 8-10].
+Prostate cancer is very rare in men below 40 and the risk increases rapidly after the age 50 [3, 8-10].
 Out of every 10 prostate cancers, 6 are detected in men above 60 years of age [10].

 • Ethnicity: Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 African Black men have a greater risk of prostate cancer than men of other ethnicities and these cancers are likely to be more aggressive or advanced stage at presentation.
 However, the reasons for these racial and ethnic differences in prostate cancer are not clear [3, 8-11].

 • Family history: Prostate cancer seems to run in families which suggest a genetic or inherited factor involved in its causation.
-A positive family history of prostate cancer increases your risk of getting it [3, 8-9, 12 ].
+A family history of prostate cancer increases your risk of getting it [3, 8-9, 12 ].

 Number of affected relatives also increases the relative risk for prostate -cancer, notably if the cancer is found in younger relatives [12].

-Inherited mutations of the BRCA1 or BRCA2 genes which are linked with familial breast and ovarian cancers may also increase prostate cancer risk in some men [13, 14].
+• Genetic alterations: Inherited mutations of the BRCA1 or BRCA2 genes which are linked with familial breast and ovarian cancers may also increase prostate cancer risk in some men [13, 14].

 Hereditary non-polyposis colorectal cancer (HNPCC), also known as Lynch syndrome, is caused by inherited gene changes that carry an increased risk for many cancers including prostate cancer [15, 16].